Stone Hearts Craft Idea

 - And that’s it!
 You can decorate your frame with some beach decorations, but personally, I like it simple and clean!

-I love how it turned out, it’s really so simple but beautiful and so full of love and memories!
+I love how this stone hearts craft turned out, it’s really so simple but beautiful and so full of love and memories!
 The next thing I want to make is a sea glass craft and a seashell craft, both framed to make a set (I bought three identical white frames!!!).
 So stay tuned for more!!!